VictoriaMetrics/prometheus-benchmark/README.md

-# VictoriaMetrics benchmark
+# Remote-write benchmark

-VictoriaMetrics benchmark helm chart is used for deploying a simple benchmark setup to k8s cluster.
-In VictoriaMetrics we use it to run tests against our cloud solution.
+Remote-write benchmark helm chart is used for deploying a simple benchmark setup to k8s cluster.
+In VictoriaMetrics we use it to run tests against our cloud solution, compare performance and compression between releases.

 The helm chart deploys three pods:
 * nodeexporter + nginx (2 containers in one pod), where nodeexporter used as a metrics source